heera9331/Notes-Adda/MERN/NextJS/0-Introduction.md

 > Optimizations - Image, Fonts, and Script Optimizations to improve your application's Core Web Vitals and User Experience.

 > Typescript - Improved support for TypeScript, with better type checking and more efficient compilation, as well as custom TypeScript Plugin and type checker.

+## App Router vs Pages Router

+Next.js has two different routers: the App Router and the Pages Router.
+The App Router is a newer router that allows you to use React's latest features, such as Server Components and Streaming.
+The Pages Router is the original Next.js router, which allowed you to build server-rendered React applications and continues to be supported for older Next.js applications.